monsara/astromix/README.md

 Layout and styling of the web page.
 Web page based on a semantic responsive markup on BEM methodology.

-There is an incorrect hover on product cards.
-On the local server, the hover is displayed correctly.

 ## Browser Support

 New browsers — Firefox, Chrome, Opera, Microsoft Edge and IE 11, newer versions